Posterior contraction for deep Gaussian process priors: On nearly optimal contraction rates

 \section{On nearly optimal contraction rates}

-Theorem 2.5 in \cite{MR1790007} ensures existence of a frequentist estimator converging to the true parameter with the posterior contraction rate.
+Theorem 2.5 in \cite{MR1790007} ensures the existence of a frequentist estimator converging to the true parameter with the posterior contraction rate.
 This implies that the fastest possible posterior contraction rate is the minimax estimation rate.
 For the prediction loss $\|f-g\|_{L^2(\mu)}$, the minimax estimation rate over the class $\mF(\eta,K)$ is, up to some logarithmic factors,

 see \cite{SH19}.
 This rate is attained by suitable estimators based on sparsely connected deep neural networks.
-It is also shown in \cite{SH19} that wavelet estimators do not achieve this rate and can be sub-optimal by a large polynomial factor in the sample size.
-Below we derive conditions that are simpler than Assumption~\ref{ass.rate} and ensure posterior contraction rate $\frakr_n(\eta)$ up to $\log n$-factors.
-Inspired by the negative result for wavelet estimators, we conjecture moreover that there are composition structures such that any Gaussian process prior will lead to a posterior contraction rate that is suboptimal by a polynomial factor compared with $\frakr_n(\eta).$
+It is also shown in the recent work \cite{2022arXiv220507764G} that there are compositional structures for which GP priors lead to a posterior contraction rate that is suboptimal by a polynomial factor compared with $\frakr_n(\eta).$

+Below we derive sufficient conditions that are simpler than Assumption~\ref{ass.rate}, apply to standard examples of Gaussian processes in the Bayes literature and imply an optimal posterior contraction rate $\frakr_n(\eta)$ up to $\log n$-factors.